 3) Private non-medical institutions, a type of residence which offers similar personal and health care services as above, but are funded through Medicaid.

-All residences offer support with activities of daily living like eating and bathing, and instrumental activities of daily living like banking and housekeeping.
+All residences offer support with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting), and the Instrumental Activities of Daily Living, which includes cleaning, laundry, banking and other daily tasks.
 They may also provide meals, care management, medication assistance, and nursing care.

 Any of these residences may house people with Alzheimer’s disease or dementia in special wings, units, or in a whole building specializing in memory care.
 Among the requirements for these Alzheimer’s or dementia care units are: